Ara0n/pyscandl/README.md

 - `--chapter-start` or `-c`: gives the chapter to start the download on (defaults at 1)
 - `--download-number` or `-n`: gives the number of chapters to download (defaults at 1)
 - `--all` or `-a`: downloads all the chapters from the starting point to the end
-- `--keep-images`: the images used for the pdf will be kept in their corresponding folder
+- `--keep-images` or `-k`: the images used for the pdf will be kept in their corresponding folder
+- `--quiet` or `-q`: removes the verbose of the downloads

 ## image fetcher API
 - `.image` is a `string` with link to the image